almibe/ligature-rs/README.md

 # ligature

-Ligature is a Rust library for working with semantic networks.
+Ligature is a Kotlin library for working with semantic networks.
 This project provides the main interfaces used by Ligature as well as some helper functions and constants.
 See relate projects for implementations of these APIs.
 Ligature is heavily influenced by RDF and related standards but attempts to be more general purpose and easier to use.